a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)
 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.

+* Launch DeskTop.
+Select a volume icon.
+Drag it over an empty space on the desktop.
+Without releasing the mouse button, press the Escape key.
+Verify that the drag is cancelled and the icon does not move.
+* Launch DeskTop.
+Select a volume icon.
+Drag it over another icon on the desktop, which should highlight.
+Without releasing the mouse button, press the Escape key.
+Verify that the drag is cancelled, the target icon is unhiglighted, and the dragged icon does not move.
+* Launch DeskTop.
+Select a file icon.
+Drag it over an empty space in the window.
+Without releasing the mouse button, press the Escape key.
+Verify that the drag is cancelled and the icon does not move.
+* Launch DeskTop.
+Select a file icon.
+Drag it over a folder icon, which should highlight.
+Without releasing the mouse button, press the Escape key.
+Verify that the drag is cancelled, the target icon is unhiglighted, and the dragged icon does not move.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.